 I feel like one thing at which I have been very bad, and which I have learned only recently that I need to change, has been my differentiation between the concepts of ideas and ideologies.

 Ideas should be challenged over and over again.
 Ideologies should be challenged, but more in the constant challenges of the ideas that build them.
-People that do hella drugs, for example, challenge their ideologies so often that they don’t have the time to act on their ideas, much less challenge them well enough to produce something worthwhile.
+People that do too many drugs without a healthy relationship with them, for example, challenge their ideologies so often that they don’t have the time to act on their ideas, much less challenge them well enough to produce something worthwhile.

 I like to have my ideas challenged.
 When I finish an art piece, project of any kind, or develop a new thought, I always ask my friends and those whose opinions I most respect what sucks most about it.
 Eventually I get around to what they like about it, but much more valuable is the things that irk them, so I can find out how to better build my bridge between my audience and my original ideas.
 Thinking of my ideas and acting them out is easy - they’re in my head already and I can just express them.
 Getting them to connect and making sure my message is as pure or effective as possible is the hard part.